Argentina bonds, peso reel on country's debt swap plan

 "They have created conditions of anarchy and the destruction of the rule of law, all so they tenaciously attack countries that do not accept the conditions that they impose," Cabinet chief Jorge Capitanich said.

-(Additional reporting by Richard Lough and Walter Bianchi; and Daniel Bases in New York; Editing by W Simon, Clive McKeef, Andrew Hay)
+(Additional reporting by Richard Lough and Walter Bianchi; Editing by W Simon and Clive McKeef)